 Professionals who have an Apple Watch and make frequent use of PowerPoint shouldn’t leave home without this app.

-Business is increasingly global, and that means collaborating with people that are often working at very different times of the day.
-Circa makes that easier with its iOS and Apple Watch app.
+Business is increasingly global, and that means collaborating with people who are often working at very different times of the day.
+Circa3 makes that easier with its iOS and Apple Watch app.

-For $3.99 Circa users get a visual look at work schedules around the world: Set a city, specify business hours, and look at Circa's clock to see if your overseas colleagues are there when you need them.
+For $3.99 Circa3 users get a visual look at work schedules around the world: Set a city, specify business hours, and look at Circa’s clock to see if your overseas colleagues are there when you need them.
+Circa3 also has a watch face widget that shows the same data in bar form, so you don’t even have to open the app to get essential information.